cdtzabra/helm-charts/cnpg-cluster/README.md

 ## Install

-**Cloudnative-pg operator (cnpg-operaor) must be installed first on your cluster** before installing this chart.
+**Cloudnative-pg operator (cnpg-operator) must be installed first on your cluster** before installing this chart.

 Example of `custom-values.yaml`